 William Boyd is the Founder and Director of LEEP.
-He is also Professor of Law and John H. Schultz Energy Law Fellow at the University of Colorado Law School, and a fellow of the Renewable and Sustainable Energy Institute (RASEI), a joint institute between the National Renewable Energy Laboratory and the University of Colorado, Boulder.
+He is also Professor of Law at UCLA School of Law and Professor at UCLA’s Institute of the Environment & Sustainability.
+Prior to joining UCLA in 2018, he was Professor and John H. Schultz Energy Law Fellow at the University of Colorado Law School and a fellow of the Renewable and Sustainable Energy Institute (RASEI), a joint institute between the National Renewable Energy Laboratory and the University of Colorado, Boulder.
 Professor Boyd teaches and conducts research in the areas of energy law & regulation, climate change law & policy, and environmental law.
 He received his Ph.D. from the Energy & Resources Group at UC-Berkeley and his J.D. from Stanford Law School.
-After law school, Professor Boyd clerked for Judge Diana Gribbon Motz of the United State Court of Appeals for the Fourth Circuit.
+After law school, Professor Boyd clerked for Judge Diana Gribbon Motz of the United States Court of Appeals for the Fourth Circuit.
 Professor Boyd then served as American Association for the Advancement of Science Congressional Science Fellow and Counsel on the Democratic minority staff of the U.S. Senate Committee on Environment & Public Works.
 He then practiced energy, environmental, and climate change law with the firm of Covington & Burling LLP in Washington DC.
 Professor Boyd continues to be actively involved in energy and climate change law and policy at state, national, and international levels.
 At LEEP, he oversees all activities and has major responsibilities for the Governors’ Climate and Forests Task Force (GCF), the PUC Clean Energy Collaborative Project, and the Sustainable LA Grand Challenge Project.

 Beatriz E. Garcia